 Instructions

-- Preheat oven to 425ºF and line 12-cup muffin pan with paper liners (I love these ones – no sticking!)
+- Preheat oven to 425ºF and line 12-cup muffin pan with paper liners.

 - Mix dry ingredients: In a medium bowl mix together flour, baking powder, baking soda, poppy seeds, and sea salt.

-- Mix wet ingredients: In a large bowl whisk together
+- Mix wet ingredients: In a large bowl add greek yogurt, honey, eggs, oil, lemon juice, vanilla and milk; whisk until smooth.

 - Combine: Gently stir in the dry ingredients into the bowl of wet ingredients.
 Once almost combined, fold in blueberries and lemon zest.
 Be careful not to over-mix.